 Inpatient vs. outpatient: Distinguishing the differences in care

-In the most basic sense, an inpatient is someone admitted to the hospital to stay overnight.
-That can include a person who remains in the hospital for weeks to recover from a complicated surgery as well as an individual who only needs to stay briefly.
+What is an inpatient?
+In the most basic sense, this term refers to someone admitted to the hospital to stay overnight, whether briefly or for an extended period of time.
 Physicians keep these patients at the hospital to monitor them more closely.

-Outpatient care, also called ambulatory care, is anything that doesn’t require hospitalization.
-An annual exam with your primary care physician and a consultation with your neurologist are both examples of outpatient care.
-But emergent cases can also be considered outpatient care.
-If you leave the emergency department the same day you arrive, you’re still considered an outpatient.
-And of course, any appointment at a clinic or specialty facility outside the hospital is considered outpatient care.
+With this in mind, what is outpatient care?
+Also called ambulatory care, this term defines any service or treatment that doesn’t require hospitalization.
+An annual exam with your primary care physician is an example of outpatient care, but so are emergent cases where the patient leaves the emergency department the same day they arrive.
+Any appointment at a clinic or specialty facility outside the hospital is considered outpatient care as well.

-While there’s a clear difference between an inpatient and an outpatient, there is a little bit of grey area as well.
+While there’s a clear difference between an inpatient and an outpatient, there is a little bit of gray area as well.
 Occasionally, physicians will assign a patient observation status while they determine whether hospitalization is required.
-This allows doctors a bit more time to evaluate you and make the most appropriate decision.
-That said, there are instances where a patient can remain under observation status for more than 24 hours.
+This period typically lasts for no more than 24 hours.

-Note that the location itself doesn’t define whether you’re an inpatient or outpatient.
-It’s the duration of stay, not the establishment, that determines your status.
+Also note that the location itself doesn’t define whether you’re an inpatient versus outpatient.
+It’s the duration of stay, not the type of establishment, that determines your status.

 Inpatient vs. outpatient: Comparing services

-You’re probably starting to get a sense of what types of circumstances fit under each category.
-Here’s a little more detail about the types of treatments and services that are common for these two types of care.
+You’re probably starting to get a sense of the varying circumstances that fit under each category.
+To further recognize the difference between inpatient and outpatient care, review the below treatments and services that are common for these two types of care.

 Inpatient care examples